-15.1 The Testing, hearing results and other decisions (including Provisional Suspension decisions) made under the ICC Code or recognised by the ICC under Article 15 of the ICC Code shall be applicable worldwide and shall be recognised and respected by the National Cricket Federation and its member and affiliate and licensee organisations and all those subject to the Rules automatically upon notice of the same, without the need for further formality.
-The National Cricket Federation shall take all steps within its power to give full force and effect within its jurisdiction to such Testing, TUEs, hearing results and other decisions made or recognised under the ICC Code.
+The Testing, hearing results and other decisions (including Provisional Suspension decisions) of any non-Signatory (including, without limitation, decisions of other National Cricket Federations) whose applicable rules are otherwise consistent with the World Anti-Doping Code shall also be recognised and respected by the National Cricket Federation, its member and affiliate and licensee organisations and all those subject to the Rules automatically upon receipt of notice of the same, without the need for any further formality.
+The National Cricket Federation, its member and affiliate and licensee organisations and all those subject to the Rules shall take all steps available to it to enforce and give effect to such decisions.